ldrummond/capstone-2019/README.md

 - *[About Bird flocks](https://www.audubon.org/magazine/march-april-2009/how-flock-birds-can-fly-and-move-together)*, Audobon

 #### Emergence in the CPU and GPU
-*aside*

 One core concept of emergent systems, bottom-up organization, interestingly relates to an underlying component of computer processing.
 The distribution of computer resources between CPU and GPU technology.
 CPU's are like the leader in a top down system.
 They are incredibly smart and versatile, can do many different types of operations, but because of this versatility they are limited to one or a few tasks at a time.
 GPU's on the other hand are like a bottom up system – they are made of thousands of cores each running simple operations very quickly.
 They are not intelligent, but they are efficient – by working in unison, they achieve a complex result greater than their individual capabilities.
 Rendering video, for example, is incredibly complex but efficiently managed by the GPU.
 Compare this to a flock of birds.
 The flock achieves complex movements and patterns because each bird acts in parallel.
 The birds knowledge of the whole flock is limited and their actions are simple, but their ability to sense their neighbors and move is very efficient.
 The result is the whole flock responding incredibly quickly.

-For this project, due to limited experience with openGL, implementations of the **boids** (the basis of all of the web app simulations) relied on the CPU.
+For this project, due to limited experience with openGL, implementations of **boids** (the basis of all of the project simulations) run on the CPU.
 Because of that, for each update cycle in the simulations, every boid has to compare its position to that every other boid.
-This leads to an algorithmic complexity of n^2, forcing the number of boids to be limited to 50 or so for smooth rendering.
+This complexity causes the number of boids to be capped at about 50 to maintain smooth rendering.
 Ideally, the GPU could be leveraged to compute the position of each boid and increase the number of active members.
 This is a great example of a [GPU Boid Flock](https://github.com/Shinao/Unity-GPU-Boids).
 As seen at the bottom of the project readme, GPU flocks can efficiently support many more members than CPU flocks.

 ## Development